Carrie Besnette Hauser, Ph.D.

 Biography

-Since 2013, Dr. Carrie Besnette Hauser has served as president and CEO of Colorado Mountain College, a uniquely-financed, Dual Mission, public, Hispanic Serving Institution enrolling over 12,000 students annually at 11 campuses in the central Rocky Mountains.
-Previous to CMC, Hauser held leadership roles at the Kauffman FoundationMetropolitan State University of Denver and the Daniels Fund.
-While at Daniels, she was a loaned executive advising Denver’s mayor on a citywide college scholarship program and assisting the Metro Denver Sports Commission on an initiative to attract top-tier sporting events, including the Olympic Games.
-She co-chaired the 2012 Women’s Final Four, held at Denver’s Pepsi Center.
+Since 2013, Dr. Carrie Besnette Hauser has served as president and CEO of Colorado Mountain College, a uniquely financed, public, Dual Mission, Hispanic Serving Institution enrolling over 12,000 students annually at 11 campuses in the central Rocky Mountains.
+Previous to CMC, Hauser held executive leadership roles at the Kauffman FoundationMetropolitan State University of Denver and the Daniels Fund.
+While at Daniels, she was a loaned executive to Denver's then-mayor, John Hickenlooper, and to the Metro Denver Sports Commission where she focused on an initiative to attract and host top-tier sporting events, including the Olympic Games.
+She co-chaired the 2012 Women’s Final Four Basketball tournament held in Denver.

-Hauser is the immediate past chair of the Colorado Parks & Wildlife Commission and a member of the Vail Valley Foundation and American Council on Education boards of directors.
-She serves on the El Pomar Foundation’s Northwest Regional Council and is past president of the National Scholarship Providers Association.
+Hauser is the immediate past chair of the Colorado Parks & Wildlife Commission and a member of The Nature Conservancy of Colorado, Vail Valley Foundation, American Council on Education, and Chapman Foundation for Caring Communities boards of directors.
+She serves on the PBS-12 Community Advisory Board and El Pomar Foundation’s Northwest Regional Council.

-Hauser’s background includes teaching assignments at UCLA, the University of Denver and Colorado State University.
-She has held research and legislative staff roles as well as positions with the Western Interstate Commission for Higher Education and the University of Arizona, her undergraduate alma mater.
+Hauser’s background includes teaching assignments at UCLA, the University of Denver, and Colorado State University.
+She has held policy, research, and legislative staff roles as well as positions with the Western Interstate Commission for Higher Education and the University of Arizona, her undergraduate alma mater.
 She earned her master’s and Ph.D. degrees from UCLA and completed the Advanced Management Program at the Wharton School of Business.

 An avid outdoorswoman, Hauser has climbed to the Mount Everest basecamp and has summited Mount Kilimanjaro, Mount Rainier, and Colorado’s 58 highest peaks (14ers).
 She held the proud title of “Swamper” while working many summers for Hatch River Expeditions in Grand Canyon National Park near her beloved hometown of Flagstaff, Arizona.
-She and her husband enjoy skiing, hiking, boating, biking and exploring the Rocky Mountain West and remote places around the world.
+She and her husband enjoy skiing, hiking, boating, biking, and exploring remote places around the globe.

 photo - Dr. Carrie Besnette Hauser